|

 In my defense, there was a good reason why I was

-Due to my difficult childhood, I had grown up a
+so inept.
+I was only child.
+Due to my difficult childhood, I

 loner.
-After my parents got their divorce, money
+Age 9 when my parents got their divorce, money

 became a real problem for my mother.
 In order